south-lacrosse/www-dev/src/local-db-service/README.md

 ## How This Service Was Created

 We took the `mariadb-10.4.32+1` service, changed version numbers, and combined that with how `mysql-8.0.35+2` handles paths and binaries to allow for the 64bit binaries.

+We also changed the executables to their MariaDB equivalent, so `mariadbd` instead of `mysqld`, as later versions of MariaDB issue warnings that the MySQL versions will be deprecated.

 ## Upgrading MariaDB Version Of An Existing Service